Antieqkers/antieqkers/README.md

 ## Hi there 👋
+npm run build
+# Push to GitHub and enable Pages in repository settings

 <!--
 **Antieqkers/antieqkers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.